-The Canal Saint-Martin was designed in the 19th century by the engineers of Napoleon I to bring drinking water in Paris.
+The Canal Saint-Martin was designed in the 19th century by Napoleon I ‘s engineers to bring drinking water to Paris.
 The Canal connects the Bassin de la Villette to the Seine upstream with a drop of twenty-five meters.

-This part of the canal is also frequently used for shooting films: movies like Ratatouille, Queen Margot or last Mission Impossible shot some of their scenes under the vaults of Canal Saint-Martin.
+This part of the canal is also frequently used for shooting films: movies like Ratatouille, Queen Margot, or last Mission Impossible shot some of their scenes under Canal Saint-Martin’s vaults.

-The underground lake below the grounds of the Opéra de Garnier is, in our opinion, the most fascinating secret of Paris!
+The underground lake below the grounds of the Opéra de Garnier is, in our opinion, the most fascinating secret in Paris!

 Gaston Leroux’s tales in his novel The Phantom of the Opera were just stories?

-On the book, Erik the phantom is a deformed architect who helped to build the Opera of Paris.
-At the same time, he secretly built below the grounds of the Opera an underground palace for himself surrounded by a vast subterranean lake.
+In the book, Erik the phantom is a deformed architect who helped to build the Opera of Paris.
+At the same time, he secretly built below the Opera’s grounds an underground palace for himself surrounded by a vast subterranean lake.

 When the opera’s foundation works started in 1852, the architects realized that they were digging into a marshy area where the groundwater was very high.
-Charles Garnier, the Opera’s main architect, had the idea of incorporating a cistern into his design to redistribute the water and relieve the water pressure on the basement walls.
-The cistern is usually full of water, like a lake, to be used by firemen in case of fire.
+The Opera’s main architect, Charles Garnier, had the idea of incorporating a cistern into his design to redistribute the water and relieve the water pressure on the basement walls.
+The cistern is usually full of water, like a lake, to be used by the firemen in case of fire.

-There are lots of fascinating mysteries and legends around the city’s beautiful Opera Theater and you can learn about them with this Opera de Garnier tour with an expert guide.
+There are many fascinating mysteries and legends around the city’s beautiful Opera Theater, and you can learn about them with this Opera de Garnier tour with an expert guide.

 The famous Paris Catacombs only represent 0.5% of the Paris underground city.
 There are other places less easy to reach, sometimes forbidden places, which years ago were the object of clandestine parties and other kinds of meetings.

 This unusual and rather confidential torchlight underground tour unveils part of the city’s exceptional industrial heritage (the world of underground quarries) and some interesting curiosities.
-This tour (in French) is also a step back in time: indeed, under the streets of the 21st century, the Paris of the 18th century still exists inside the Quarries of the Capuchins.
+This tour (in French) is also a step back in time: indeed, under the streets of the 21st century, the Paris of the 18th century still exists inside the Capuchins’ Quarries.

 10. The Metro’s Phantom Stations